 The list could go on and on.
 Anytime you develop any illness or disease, it’s best to consider chronic inflammation as a contributing cause.
 Or, better yet, prevent it from happening with an anti-inflammatory diet.

-Before discussing details of an anti inflammatory diet, let’s discuss typical causes of chronic inflammation.
+Before discussing the details of an anti-inflammatory diet, let’s discuss typical causes of chronic inflammation.
 Here are a few of the known causes.